Geedsz/zero-trust-ai-sentinel/README.md

 ##  Executive Summary
 The **Zero-Trust Local AI DNS Sentinel** is an air-gapped, locally hosted cybersecurity toolchain designed to autonomously analyze network traffic for malicious activity, telemetry trackers, and Command & Control (C2) servers.

-Rather than relying on static blocklists or cloud-based threat intelligence—which compromise privacy via telemetry leaks—this architecture uses a locally hosted Large Language Model (Llama 3.1) to heuristically analyze DNS queries intercepted by a local AdGuard Home instance.
+Rather than relying on static blocklists or cloud-based threat intelligence which compromise privacy via telemetry leaks this architecture uses a locally hosted Large Language Model (Llama 3.1) to heuristically analyze DNS queries intercepted by a local AdGuard Home instance.
 All logs are written to a volatile RAM disk to ensure zero forensic persistence on physical storage.

 ##  System Architecture & Workflow